helidon-io/helidon/docs/se/webclient.md

 - `HttpClientResponse outputStream(OutputStreamHandler outputStreamConsumer)`
 - `<T> ClientResponseTyped<T> outputStream(OutputStreamHandler outputStreamConsumer, Class<T> requestedType)`

 Each of the methods will provide a way to allow response to be retrieved in a particular response type.
-Refer to [ClientRequest API](/apidocs/io.helidon.webclient.api/io/helidon/webclient/api/ClientRequest.html) for more details about these methods.
+Refer to [ClientRequest API][clientrequest] for more details about these methods.

 Execute a simple GET request to endpoint and receive a String response: